songfd2018/SurNet/README.md

 ### Reproduce Figures 1 and 2

-In Figure 1, we draw the coverage probablility of 95% credible intervals for each parameter in 100 replicated datasets.
+In `Figure 1`, we draw the coverage probablility of 95% credible intervals for each parameter in 100 replicated datasets.
 We provide the cached workspace `RecoveryResults.Rdata` containing the converage probabilities of parameters for 12 different settings, so Figure 1 can be reproduced by running

 ```shell
 R --vanilla --slave < RecoveryPerformance.R
 ```

 Similarly, we store the running time of the first replication under different settings in `RunningTime.Rdata`.
-To reproduce Figure 2, please run
+To reproduce `Figure 2`, please run

 ```shell
 R --vanilla --slave < Scalability.R